 - Analytics & BI layer—Looker provides full featured BI capabilities, including beautiful visualizations and dashboards

-Comparing BDaaS models: IaaS vs. PaaS vs. SaaS
+Comparing DaaS models: IaaS vs. PaaS vs. SaaS

 IaaS model compared to SaaS and PaaS: